vmware/kube-fluentd-operator/README.md

   --set=meta.values.cluster=legacy
 ```

-Every log event, be it from a pod or a systemd unit, will now have carry this metadata:
+Every log event, be it from a pod, mounted-file or a systemd unit, will now carry this metadata:

 ```json
 {